Skip to main content

 At Soltara, we hold a high standard for every aspect of the healing process.
 We believe all those who feel the call of the medicine, regardless of where they choose to partake, should understand the potential risks involved as well as the current knowledge, traditions, and recommendations, both spiritual and medical, in preparing for such an experience.
 That’s why we decided to sit down with a true expert, Dr. Clancy Cavnar, a prominent figure in the world of ayahuasca shamanism, and who has been working with the medicine for over 20 years, to put together the best tips and practices for you to get the most out of your experience.

-For further preparation if you decide to come for a visit, either at Soltara at Playa Blanca, Soltara in the Amazon, or Soltara in the Sacred Valley, you can find information on travel logistics and a recommended packing list here: Soltara at Playa Blanca, Soltara in the Amazon, or Soltara in the Sacred Valley.
+For further preparation if you decide to come for a visit, either at Soltara at Playa Blanca or Soltara at The Sanctuary, you can find information on travel logistics and a recommended packing list here: Soltara at Playa Blanca, Soltara at The Sanctuary.

 Preparing to Drink Ayahuasca